 --write-threadsoption (not applicable to single-file backups, which always use a single write thread).

 Depending on your operating system, you can measure resource

 not increase the number of read or write threads once the system

 Although mysqlbackup backs up InnoDB tables without interrupting database use, the final stage that copies non-InnoDB files (such as MyISAM tables and

-.sdifiles) temporarily puts the database into a read-only state, using the statement
+.sdifiles) temporarily puts those tables into a read-only state, using the statement

 --only-innodboption to back up only InnoDB tables, or use the

-For a large database, a backup run might take a long time.
+For a large database server, a backup run might take a long time.
 Always check that mysqlbackup has completed successfully, either by verifying that mysqlbackup returned exit code 0, or by observing that mysqlbackup has printed the text “mysqlbackup completed OK!”.